KenKilty/mmdemo/README.md

    - Documentation of tool effectiveness and limitations

 This exploration provides valuable insights into how different AI-assisted approaches can complement each other in modernization efforts, suggesting potential improvements for future tooling.

+## Konveyor Hub Analysis

+The `migration-konveyor-hub/` directory documents our detailed analysis of Konveyor Hub's architecture and operation:

+1. **Core Services**:
+   - Tackle Hub, UI, and Operator components
+   - Analysis pods and task management
+   - Storage and data persistence layer

+2. **Infrastructure**:
+   - AKS deployment with Terraform
+   - Resource management and CRDs
+   - Monitoring and logging setup

+3. **Analysis Components**:
+   - Three-container analysis pods
+   - Rule sets and processing
+   - Real-time progress tracking

+See [migration-konveyor-hub/README.md](migration-konveyor-hub/README.md) for a comprehensive breakdown of the system's architecture and operation.

 ## License